 In 2010, the Act was updated and became The Equality Act.
 This made it a duty to avoid discrimination against disabled and wheelchair users, and requires that service providers make “reasonable” adjustments to the design of the building in order to provide this universal level of accessibility.

 The Act requires that any new building or alterations to an existing building, in order to satisfy obligations under The Equality Act 2010, must comply (in England & Wales) with The Building Regulations, and in particular the 2004 edition of Approved Document part ‘M’ ‘ADM’, (England & Wales) or Section 4.2 of The Technical Handbook (Scotland) which became effective in May 2004.
-However, certain issues are not covered in ‘ADM’; as a result further reference to BS 8300 has to be made.
+However, certain issues are not covered in ‘ADM’ and as a result, further reference to BS 8300 has to be made.